shafdo/IP-PREP/readme.md

 * Your contributions with new exercises are appreciated 🤝.

+### DISCLAIMER ⚠️
+> Please do note that the code for all exercises is designed with the intention of helping the students to understand the question and to get the idea/concept of how the code (solution) works.
+Please note that plagiarising the content from this repository on your tests might/will get you in trouble and the creators of this repository will not be responsible.
+So, please stick with your own ways of coding the solution for a given problem (on your tests).
+>
+> Thanks 🙂.

 ____

 <p align="center">Made with ❤️.
 If you like this project show some support by giving it a star ⭐</p>